openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

     - ``PR_MASK_0``'s bit 15 and ``CL_MASK_0``'s bit 15 will be set(masked),as the event is only meant for Fabric Controller in this example.

 4. **Channel Readiness:**
-    - If the FC FIFO has available space, then the FC channel is considered ready to accept event.
+    - If the FC FIFO has available space(indicated by asserting grant_o signal by the FIFO), then the FC channel is considered ready to accept event.

 5. **Valid Signal Assertion:**
-    - Because the granted event is unmasked for FC channel and the FIFO is ready to accept the event The event is popped from the internal event queue.
+    - Because the granted event is unmasked for FC channel and the FIFO is ready to accept the event, the event is popped from the internal event queue.
     - It is pushed into the FC FIFO.
     - The first event in the FC FIFO is placed on the ``FIFO`` CSR.

 6. **Core Reads Event:**
     - The Fabric Controller reads the event from the FC FIFO through the ``FIFO`` CSR.
     - The event is acknowledged by the Fabric Controller by asserting ``core_irq_ack_i`` and setting ``core_irq_ack_id_i = 11``.
-    - The event is then popped from the FC FIFO, and the next event is placed on the ``FIFO`` CSR.
+    - The event is then popped from the FC FIFO, and the next event(if any) is placed on the ``FIFO`` CSR.

 Timer Event Generation
 ~~~~~~~~~~~~~~~~~~~~~~
   - The event controller includes two timer outputs (timer_event_lo_o and timer_event_hi_o)
   - Each timer output can be programmed to monitor any any of the 169 event sources.
-  - The timer source is selected through the TIMER1_SEL_HI and TIMER1_SEL_LO CSRs, by writing the event ID of the desired source.
+  - The timer source is selected through the ``TIMER1_SEL_HI`` and ``TIMER1_SEL_LO`` CSRs, by writing the event ID of the desired source.
   - When a timer source is selected, the input event at the chosen event location(event ID) in the combined input event vector is directly driven to the timer output signals.
   - Whatever the value of the selected input sources is, the same is reflected on the timer outputs(timer_event_lo_o and timer_event_hi_o).
   - The timer outputs is consumed by the APB Timer IP, used as input trigger for the timer.